ATLFlight/snap_cam_ros/README.md

 ```bash
 dpkg -l | grep camera_calibration
 ```
 on your workstation.
+(Make sure you have run "sudo apt-get install ros-indigo-camera-calibration").
 Note that this patch is likely to work for other version if you allow for fuzzy line matching.
 Also note that this patch makes the calibration tool only suitable for fisheye calibration, so you must change it back to its original state to calibrate non-fisheye cameras.
 To patch:

 Make a backup:
 ```bash